site navigationSkip to content

 Human pulses reveal health conditions by a piezoelectret sensor via the approximate entropy analysis

 A piezoelectret pulse sensor combined with the approximate entropy (ApEn) analysis is utilized to detect human pulses to reveal health conditions.
-Inspired…
+Inspired by the traditional Chinese medicine (TCM) with a foundation of

-Continue reading "Human pulses reveal health conditions by a piezoelectret sensor via the approximate entropy analysis"…
+Continue reading…Human pulses reveal health conditions by a piezoelectret sensor via the approximate entropy analysis

 The influences of temperature, humidity, and O2 on electrical properties of graphene FETs

-The influences of temperature, humidity, and O2 to the gas sensing characteristics of graphene field effect transistors (FETs) have been studied…
+The influences of temperature, humidity, and O2 to the gas sensing characteristics of graphene field effect transistors (FETs) have been studied as these environmental factors are often encountered in practical gas

-Continue reading "The influences of temperature, humidity, and O2 on electrical properties of graphene FETs"…
+Continue reading…The influences of temperature, humidity, and O2 on electrical properties of graphene FETs

 All-Carbon Based Flexible Humidity Sensor

-Flexible humidity sensors play important roles in wearable devices and consuming electronics which provide a convenient way between digital and…
+Flexible humidity sensors play important roles in wearable devices and consuming electronics which provide a convenient way between digital and physical worlds.
+This work presents an easy fabricated method for

-Continue reading "All-Carbon Based Flexible Humidity Sensor"…
+Continue reading…All-Carbon Based Flexible Humidity Sensor

 Autonomous Microfluidic Components, Circuits and Systems

-Similar to the way in which integrated circuits (ICs) revolutionized electronics, the advent of integrated microfluidic circuitry could significantly impact…
+Similar to the way in which integrated circuits (ICs) revolutionized electronics, the advent of integrated microfluidic circuitry could significantly impact both chemical and biological fields.
+Here we utilize fluidic techniques

-Continue reading "Autonomous Microfluidic Components, Circuits and Systems"…
+Continue reading…Autonomous Microfluidic Components, Circuits and Systems

 • Log in